Post

 self_harmharming_othersharmed_by_othersreference_to_harm

-response to authorsuicide helplinewarning/block messageabuse helpline
+response to authorsuicide helplinewarning/block messagebully/abuse helpline

 response to otherstrigger warningprompt user to reporttrigger warningtrigger warning

+In the blog post, I will go through the process of gathering data, labeling data, and training.
+The training (fine-tuning DeBERTa) step is made simple by HuggingFace API—it abstracts away the complexity of PyTorch and makes training fairly standard.
+The bulk of the work lies in gathering the right data and getting high quality labels.
 The analysis for this blog post is documented in my direction_of_harm repo in Jupyter notebook format, and I uploaded the data as a Kaggle data set.
 I shall refer to the relevant notebooks throughout this post.

 Gathering data